 Spices and condiments

-Spices and condiments to be avoided in the diet include:
+- Spices and condiments to avoid in the diet include:

 - pepper, both white and black